 The NSF COSMOS-NewLAW Research Experience for Teachers (RET) is an intense summer program for teachers who learn how to master the most advanced techniques in wireless technology with help from researchers at Columbia University and NYU.
 The teachers work at the MetroTech Center Campus at NYU, designing web-based lab experiments that illustrate the theory and practice of wireless networking.
 Since Fall of 2018, participating teachers have incorporated the science, math, and computer science lab experiments developed through this program within their classrooms, giving students hands-on experience with the next wave of mobile technology.

-Applications for the Summer 2020 COSMOS-NewLAW RET Program are now OPEN.
-Applications are due May 1, 2020.
+Applications for the 2020 COSMOS-NewLAW RET Program are now closed.

-We are closely monitoring the current situation regarding COVID-19 and understand the uncertainty of our program stakeholders in making plans for Summer 2020.
-As of now, the COSMOS-NewLAW RET Program is still proceeding, and we hope to move forward with offering the program as planned.
-We encourage interested teachers to apply, and we will make sure to communicate any updates as they may arise.
+We are closely monitoring the current situation regarding COVID-19 and understand the uncertainty of our program stakeholders in making plans.
+Submitted applications are now under review, and we will make sure to communicate any updates regarding the program as they may arise.
 Thank you!

 - Dates: June 29 - August 7, 2020

 - Additional: Teachers will receive a COSMOS Education Toolkit and CTLE credit